Holiday Shopping | by Guest Author Linda Stern, Licensed Insolvency Trustee

 In stores, you should examine pin pads closely for signs of tampering or absence of a serial number underneath.
 And it is probably best to avoid private ATM machines.
 Make your cash withdrawals at bank terminals that have video cameras and other security measures to protect you.

 In addition, you should be watchful for phishing scams, prevalent this time of year, like emails from your bank or the CRA asking you to verify your password.
 Do not click on such links under any circumstance.
 Neither your bank nor the CRA would ever request this type of information by email.

-And finally, find a proper system to retain your receipts so you can validate them against your credit card statement when it arrives.
-Credit card companies do keep a watchful eye for fraudulent activity on your account, yet sometimes, you will not realize you have been defrauded until you see unknown transactions on your credit card.
+And finally, create a proper system to retain your receipts so you can validate them against your credit card statement when it arrives.
+Credit card companies do keep a watchful eye for fraudulent activity on your account.
+Yet, you will not realize you have been defrauded until you see unknown transactions on your credit card bill.

 Credit Card Offers

-Holiday shopping season is also when amazing credit card offers seemingly come out of the woodwork, enticing you to spend more.
-You will likely receive several invitations to increase your spending limit, read signs about no payment financing and be bombarded with attractive discounts to sign up for department store credit cards.
+The holiday shopping season is also when amazing credit card offers seemingly come out of the woodwork, enticing you to spend more.
+This is when we start receiving invitations to increase our spending limit, get bombarded with no payment financing and attractive deals for department store credit cards.
 Take a deep breath and vet those loyalty cards and reward programs to ensure they work for you, and not the other way around.

-Before you fall into these traps, keep in mind that, first and foremost, the payment card industry is big and profitable.
+Always remain mindful that, first and foremost, the payment card industry is large and profitable.
 They got this way because their interest rates are higher than any other debt.
 To grow their profits, they count on you to carry balances.

-Credit card debt is one of the most common reasons why people end up in serious financial trouble.
+Credit card debt is the most common reasons why people end up in serious financial trouble.
 The high interest rates make this specific type of debt very difficult to climb out of.